I am Rod McRiven. I sometimes go by the name of Rivenrod.

-Riven, because when younger I was torn between two lives.
-And Rod, because that’s my given name.
-Hence Rivenrod.
+Why Rivenrod? ~ Riven, because when I was a young man I was torn between two lives, art and commerce.
+And Rod, because that’s my given name, hence Rivenrod.

 My blood is Franco-Germano-Celtic – a living example that a homogenized species is a work in progress.
-Despite being Riven (torn asunder) I remain resolutely human.
+Despite being riven I remain resolutely humanist.

 After formal education, I roamed the globe.
 Europe: the plains and forests: the ice-flows and lava-flows: the great cities and village squares – Paris, Rome, Berlin, Florence, Barcelona, Prague, and more and more . . .
 Monte Carlo and bust.

-In Borneo I spat flies into the red-yellow mud of the Kianggeh River and watched a little girl catch water snakes to play with.
+In Borneo, I spat flies into the red-yellow mud of the Kianggeh River and watched a girl catch water snakes to play with.

-Finally and inevitably home, I sought healing.
-In ice-needle rain, at Rosslyn Chapel, I conversed with Freemasons, quizzed Knights Templars and began a simple devotion to the Noahide commandments which sustain me still.
+I conversed with Freemasons, quizzed Knights Templars and began a simple devotion to the Noahide Laws which pollinate my thoughts to this day.

-Today, you could find me chopping logs; you may spy me walking the fields, nodding to the granite oak, gathering sloes, chewing the cud of some long lost argument, wondering at the argument of crows winging homewards to their night-time roost.
-Some days I ride; swooping and diving the Atlantic coast, a quarter ton of Milwaukee muscle between my thighs and the arms of my beloved around his waist.
+Today, I split logs for the fires; I walk the fields and moors, nod to the granite oak, gather sloe berries, chew the cud of some long lost debate, wonder at the argument of crows flying homewards to their night-time roost.
+Some days I ride my motorcycle; swooping and diving along the Atlantic coast, a quarter tonne of Milwaukee muscle between my thighs and the arms of my beloved around my waist.

 One day, too early in life, surgeons discovered my loving heart was overwrought by the pressures of living.
 I was ill for too long.
 These days I pace back and forth treading a path a million miles long, my hands painting in the air a passion for spoken words, magic and wild abandonment to the elements.